Dubbing: Romania

 In Romania, virtually all programs intended for children are dubbed in Romanian.
 Animated movies are shown in theaters with Romanian dubbing.
 However, cinemas with more screening rooms usually also provide the original subtitled version.
 Other foreign TV shows and movies are shown in the original language with Romanian subtitles.
 Subtitles are usually preferred in the Romanian market.
 According to "Special Eurobarometer 243" (graph QA11.8) of the European Commission (research carried out in November and December 2005), 62% of Romanians prefer to watch foreign films and programs with subtitles (rather than dubbed), 22% prefer dubbing, and 16% declined to answer.
 This is led by the assumption that watching movies in their original versions is very useful for learning foreign languages.
 However, according to the same Eurobarometer, virtually no Romanian found this method—watching movies in their original version—to be the most efficient way to learn foreign languages, compared to 53 percent who preferred language lessons at school.

-Some programmes that are broadcast on The Fishing & Hunting Channel are subtitled.
-TV Paprika used to broadcast voice-overed programmes, but it was replaced with subtitles.